 What does your organization truly care about?

-Your organization’s values, those things that you really and truly care about, should be so foundational that you are willing to hire, coach, develop, and ultimately fire people based on how well they live them out.
+Your organization’s Core Values, those things that you really and truly care about, should be so foundational that you are willing to hire, coach, develop, and ultimately fire people based on how well they live them out.
 These values should speak to your “Why” – to borrow from Simon Sinek.
 On his website, Sinek states that “The WHY is the purpose, cause or belief that drives every one of us.”

 Different business experts will offer various ways to come up with these values.
 They could be determined by the owner, leader, or Board of a business.
 They could be created in a joint session with the Leadership Team*.
 They could be idealistic or more practical.
 While there are many ways to determine values, the most practical is that the people whose decisions will stick – especially around hire / fire – should be the ones with the final say as to whether the values articulated are the foundational ones that the whole company will live by.
 And these leaders need to live by the values, both so the entire company knows what to expect, and so they can believe in and count on their leaders to live up to their word.